Kanwal1105/AWS-Skill-Labs-Hands-On/README.md

 * Can You Deploy an End-to-End Solution in AWS?
 [Expert]
 * Can You Implement a Multi-Layer Security Model?
 [Advanced]
 * Secure Amazon API Gateway REST Methods by Using an Amazon Cognito User Pool [Advanced]
+* Add a PUT Method to an Amazon API Gateway [Advanced]